codaley/objectdet-tflitemm/README.md

    - This setup allows the use of the deprecated tflite-model-maker library with a CPU runtime.

 2. **Data Preparation**:
-   - Custom training data consists of 500 images annotated with bounding boxes using `labelImg` in a Windows environment.
+   - Custom training data consists of **500 images** annotated with bounding boxes using [LabelImg](https://github.com/heartexlabs/labelImg) in a Windows environment.
+   - Annotations were saved in the **PascalVOC format**.
-   - Images were resized to **256x256x3** for fast inference on edge devices.
+   - Images were resized to **256x256x3** for faster inference on edge devices.
+However, for improved accuracy, it is recommended to train with images resized to **320x320x3**.
    - Upload the `rockbag_figure.zip` (or a similar dataset archive) to the `content/` directory in Colab.

 3. **Training Configuration**: